Energy-Regularized Spatial Masking: A Novel Approach to Enhancing Robustness and Interpretability in Vision Models: Experiments

 To assess whether the learned energy scores capture meaningful spatial importance, we conduct a controlled deletion study on the test set.
 For each input, patches are ranked by their energy scores $z_i$, and the top-$k$ patches are progressively removed at the feature-map level.
 After deletion, global average pooling is rescaled by the ratio of total to remaining patches to preserve activation magnitude.
-This counterfactual evaluation differs from standard inference, which uses soft gating, but enables direct probing of the learned importance ranking.
+This counterfactual evaluation differs from standard inference, which uses soft gating, but enables direct probing of the l earned importance ranking.
 As a baseline, random deletion is performed by sampling a random permutation of patch indices for each input and removing the first $k$ patches.
 The same hard suppression and pooling rescaling are applied in both cases, ensuring a fair comparison between energy-based and random deletion.

 Figure~\ref{fig:robustness} shows classification accuracy as a function of the number of removed patches.
 Energy-guided deletion consistently preserves higher accuracy than random deletion across all removal levels.
 Interestingly, the ERSM curve initially increases, peaking after removing roughly 20\%–25\% of patches, before gradually declining.
 This suggests that the model identifies and discards not only redundant but also mildly harmful features, acting as an implicit feature-selection mechanism that improves generalization.
 ERSM thus learns a structured, semantically meaningful ordering of spatial features rather than relying on brittle or redundant activations.